-As certified access users, members assume the responsibility for the content of their shows.
-Members are responsible for acquiring permission to use anything from other sources in their shows – whether it is music, video, photographs, etc.
+As a certified access user, members assume the responsibility for the content of their shows.
+Members are responsible for acquiring permission to use anything from other sources in your show – whether it is music, video, photographs, etc.

-SATV staff attempts to cover as many events as possible and does cover events by request when able to do so.
+SATV staff attempts to cover as many events as possible and does cover events by request when able to.
 SATV provides the training and facilities for the public to cover events they are interested in when they become SATV members.

-SATV’s Program Director determines on which of SATV’s three channels shows will air.
-SATV shows only broadcast to Comcast subscribers in Salem, Massachusetts.
-SATV producers are allowed to play their shows in other towns, cities, and states.
+SATV’s program director determines on which of SATV’s three channels shows will air.
+SATV shows only air on Comcast in Salem, Massachusetts.
+SATV producers are allowed to play their shows in other towns, cities and states.
 Producers must make their own arrangements with other TV stations.